 On completion of this course, the student will be able to:

-- gain knowledge and experience of how to collect, record and organise qualitative and quantitative data
+- Plan for, collect, record and organise qualitative and quantitative data

-- select and then undertake the approprate type of analysis for a given data set
+- Select and then undertake the appropriate type of analysis for a given data set

 - Flowerdew R. & Martin D. (eds) (1997) Methods in human geography.
 Pearson Prentice Hall. [e-book, library]